phetsims/qa/documentation/qa-book.md

 #### iOS App Testing

-There isn't a rigorous process for testing the app.
-We try to manually test each feature and look for anything out of ordinary, kind of like a dev test for a simulation.
+You will need an iOS device with TestFlight on it.
+You may also need to coordinate with a developer to get access to the beta version of the app.
+The beta version replaces the published version on your device (if you have the published version) and each beta version lasts 90 days from when the developer publishes it.
+Testing should include: search functions, the info dialogs, Voice Over support, filtering, locale changes, and a random selection of sims.
+Try to manually test each feature and look for anything out of ordinary, kind of like a dev test for a simulation.

 ##### App Translation Testing

-Add steps for translating the app here!
+Test 1: device 1 (check that English isn't having to download Spanish translation updates)

+- Choose a sim and locale to test and look at what it looks like now.
+Friction, spanish “Fisica”
+- Set device back to English
+- Ask a translator to make a small change "Fisica" changed to "fisica"
+- Wait 24 hrs--Open app in English, then close
+- Set in airplane mode and change language spanish
+- Check translated app and see if new translation is there (it shouldn't be) (worked - still showed "Fisica")

+Test 2: device 2(check that a device in Spanish gets the latest translation updates):

+- Choose a sim and locale to test and look at what it looks like now.
+Friction, spanish “Fisica”
+- Ask a translator to make a small change "Fisica" changed to "fisica"
+- Wait 24 hrs--Open app in Spanish, to make sure that update is pulled when in the right language.

 #### Android App Testing

-We haven't had to test the Android app yet, but the process will probably be similar to the process for testing the iOS
+The process will be similar to the process for testing the iOS

 ***